VedikaSawant/Vehicle-Management-System/README.md

 Follow these steps to run the project locally.

 ### Prerequisites
-Make sure you have Python installed.
-You can check by running:
+Make sure to have Python installed.
+Can check by running:
 ```bash
 python --version